FelixKirschner/Approximation-Kernels/README.md

 To run the programm set $n$ to be the number of variables, $r$ to the degree, bar = true if you want to minimize $\bar \sigma_r^2$ and bar = false if you want to minimize $\sigma_r^2$.
 Set silent = true if you want to suppress the solver output.

-Plan: Also add a PDF explaining in details the theoretical details of the symmetry adapted basis construction.
+Plan: Also add a PDF explaining in more detail the theory of the symmetry adapted basis construction.